 The complex, which includes a mosque, was built in Tunis in 734.
-Three years later the school was up an running teaching Islamic Sciences: literature, philosophy, theology, grammar, mathematics, medicine, and astrology.
+Three years later, the school was up and running teaching Islamic Sciences: literature, philosophy, theology, grammar, mathematics, medicine, and astrology.

 People from all over the Muslim world traveled to study there.
-And like in other Islamic institutions tuition was free, so the poorest students could study during the day and sleep in the mosque at night.
+And like in other Islamic institutions, tuition was free.
+The poorest students would study during the day and sleep in the mosque at night.